Browse Dictionary: Letter “S”

 Sadhu/Sage, Sage-Guru; Wisdom (Guru).

-Grammar: noun, accusative case; masculine, singular.
+Grammar : noun, accusative case; masculine, singular.

-Etymology: Old Panjabi - sādhū/sādhu; Prakrit - sādhū/sāhu; Sanskrit - sādhu (साधु - best, supreme, complete).
+Etymology : Old Panjabi - sādhū/sādhu; Prakrit - sādhū/sāhu; Sanskrit - sādhu (साधु - best, supreme, complete).

 sādh

-Grammar: noun, genitive case; masculine, singular.
+Grammar : noun, genitive case; masculine, plural.

-Etymology: Old Panjabi - sādhū/sādhu; Prakrit - sādhū/sāhu; Sanskrit - sādhu (साधु - best, supreme, complete).
+Etymology : Old Panjabi - sādhū/sādhu; Prakrit - sādhū/sāhu; Sanskrit - sādhu (साधु - best, supreme, complete).

 sādh

-Grammar: noun, genitive case; masculine, singular.
+Grammar : noun, genitive case; masculine, plural.

-Etymology: Old Panjabi - sādhū/sādhu; Prakrit - sādhū/sāhu; Sanskrit - sādhu (साधु - best, supreme, complete).
+Etymology : Old Panjabi - sādhū/sādhu; Prakrit - sādhū/sāhu; Sanskrit - sādhu (साधु - best, supreme, complete).

 sādhan